 The second is owned by the state government which is known as Abia State University situated in Uturu.
-The third and the fourth are both privately established to cater for improvement of education in the state.
+The third and the fourth are both privately established to cater for the improvement of education in the state.

-Another neighbouring airport is Port Harcourt international Airport which will take the user over 2hours to reach the state.
+Another neighbouring airport is Port Harcourt International Airport which will take the user over 2 hours to reach the state.

-Also available for tourists and travellers is the rail transport which would also be suitable for comers travelling with heavy loads.
+Also available for tourists and travellers is rail transport which would also be suitable for comers travelling with heavy loads.